@stacks

 In this sequence, a quick one-pager HTML page is started.
 Stacks is used to load the clipboard with some HTML. bp sends the content to the bat CLI tool, and then to Nushell's save command.
 The index.html file is opened in Safari.
 Raycast moves Safari to the right half of the screen, and Ghostty to the left.
 BetterSnapTool is used to reposition and resize Stacks, and Stacks is again used to load some CSS onto the clipboard.
 The index.html is then opened in neovim to paste in the CSS, and the one-pager is refreshed.

-For window management, some candidate tools for macOS include: BetterSnapTool, Rectangle, Raycast, Swish, Amethyst, and more ...
+For window management, some candidate tools for macOS include: BetterSnapTool, Loop, Rectangle, Raycast, Swish, Amethyst, and more ...

 In the world of window management, there are pretty much three types of tools: